ryman1/keeweb-wiki/Configuration.md

 # JSON app config

-The web app can load settings from JSON config located on your server.
+The webapp can load settings from JSON config located on your server.
 To load it, add `config` url parameter:
 ```
 https://your-keeweb-deployment-url/?config=your-config.json
 ```